 Digital is crucial to ensure Europe's competitive advantage in the global economy and deliver growth and jobs.
 Technology will offer EU businesses new opportunities to close the gap with their competitors at global level.
 Innovations such as cloud services, data analytics improving efficiency in industrial processes and intelligent connected machines could add more than €2000 billion to Europe's GDP by 2030.
-Europe has lost ground in the digital sector over the last years and it is fundamental to reverse this process.
+Europe has lost ground in the digital sector over the last years and it is fundamental to reverse this trend.

-BUSINESSEUROPE welcomes the new Commission's strong emphasis on the digital economy and has huge expectations from the new institutions to really deliver progress.
+BUSINESSEUROPE welcomes the new Commission's strong emphasis on the digital economy and has huge expectations from the new institutions to really deliver concrete actions.
 In this context, we would like to bring forward our key recommendations on the digital economy for the next five years.
 The following objectives need to be pursued in the years to come:

 Europe needs to create the conditions to enable its future digital revolution.
-Legislation must enable data driven innovation, with appropriate rules on data protection striking the right balance between protecting EU citizens and facilitating the free movement of data in the digital single market.
+An integrated industrial policy is necessary to facilitate the digital transformation of all economic sectors.
+Legislation must enable data-driven innovation, with appropriate rules on data protection striking the right balance between protecting EU citizens and facilitating the free movement of data in the digital single market.